INLOCK TOKEN MODEL

-In this chapter we will specify the INLOCK token model through a simple loan creation process.
-It will cover all relevant steps and logical connections.
-The values we use are for demonstration to show the relation between the collateral, credit and the service fees – these values may be subject to change.
+INLOCK project planning started at the end of 2017 (exactly on 22/12/2017).
+After the successful preparation of our project, we released our whitepaper’s first draft version.
+Today, we step closer: in this chapter, we will explain the INLOCK token model through a simple loan creation process.
+It will cover all the relevant steps and logical connections.
+The values we use are for demonstration to show the relationship between the collateral, credit and the service fees – these values may be subject to change.

-In this phase platform users prepare themselves to be able to propagate loan requests onto the platform.
+Preparation phase: In this phase, users prepare their loan requests.
 The following requirements apply:

-- Potential borrowers have to purchase ILK tokens, which they are able to do in Inlock.io’s own exchange (Token Market – TM).
-There are forcast indicators which help the users estimate the necessary amount of ILK tokens in correlation to the collateral.
+- Potential borrowers have to purchase ILK tokens, which they are able to do in INLOCK’s own exchange (Token Market – TM).
+There are forecast indicators which help the users estimate the necessary amount of ILK tokens in correlation to the collateral.

-Assuming every requirements are met during the preparation phase, the user is able to proceed to the Loan request phase.
+Assuming every requirement is met during the preparation phase, the user is able to proceed to the Loan request phase.

-- Size of the collater to be used
+- Size of the collateral to be used

 - Preferred currency for payment (it is possible to mark GBP as preferred currency, but the best offer will contain USD)

-- Margin call: that is the treshold value when the collateral will be liquiadated by the Collateral Manager – in case of the collateral’s exchange rate indeed reaches the margin call limit – however the Borrower is able to increase the collateral amount any time.
-Setting of the margin call affects the amount of loan that can be requested.
+- Margin call: the threshold value when the collateral will be liquidated by the Collateral Manager in case of the collateral’s exchange rate indeed reaches the margin call limit .
+However, the Borrower is able to increase the collateral amount at any time.
+Setting of the margin call affects the amount of the loan that can be requested.

 - Repayment due date, this parameter is also freely adjustable by the Borrower

-- Forecast of ILK requirement: the platform is able to forecast the amount of ILK tokens necessary to complete the contract with the preset parameters, the ILK cost calculation is based upon the 0.1 % of the collateral’s value in ILK tokens.
+- Forecast of ILK requirement: the platform is able to forecast the amount of ILK tokens required to complete the contract with the preset parameters; the ILK cost calculation is based upon the 0.1 % of the collateral’s value in ILK tokens.

 - When the borrower confirms the settings, and the forecast, the proposal is transferred to the Offer Management Phase.

-Matchmaking phase: Potential Lenders browse the proposed lending requests and are able to make offers.
-It is important to note, that Lenders are free to offer slightly different terms – market competition is in place – the best offer will be selected by the Borrower.
-The best offer does not necessarily means the cheapest, it is entirely up to the Borrower’s own preferences.
-In the above example the (#2) offer is significantly more expensive than the selected (#3) offer but, the (#2) offer promises near-instant payment, which is possibly an important factor for Borrowers looking for fast payouts.
-When the Borrower agrees to the offer terms, the result of the Matchmaking phase is transferred back to the Offer Management Phase once more to prepare the condition set to be recorded in a smart contract.
+The best offer does not necessarily mean the cheapest, however.
+It is entirely up to the Borrower’s own preferences.
+In the above example, the (#2) offer is significantly more expensive than the selected (#3) offer.
+But the (#2) offer promises near-instant payment, which is possibly an important factor for Borrowers looking for faster payouts.
+When the Borrower agrees to the offer terms, the result of the Matchmaking phase is transferred back to the Offer Management Phase once more to prepare for the conditions to be recorded in a smart contract.

 - The Payment Provider verifies that the Borrower indeed received the requested credit.

-- At the end of the process the smart contract is done, and it is recorded on the Internal Blockchain.
+- At the end of the process, the smart contract is established and recorded on the Internal Blockchain.